microsoft/pxt-adafruit/docs/tutorials/loudness-necklace.md

 ## Step 4

 Awesome!
-Pick a necklace and attach the @boardname@ to it, you'll be showing lights whenever you talk!
+Find a necklace and attach the @boardname@ to it.
+You'll be showing lights whenever you talk!